Skip to main content

 Move/Rename Operations+

-Safe file and directory move/rename operations with validation ensuring both source and destination are within allowed paths.
+File and directory move/rename operations with validation intended to keep both source and destination within allowed paths.

 Use Case: